-African trypanosomiasis (sleeping sickness) is an infectious disease caused by the protozoan parasite Trypanosoma brucei, which is transmitted by the bite of the tsetse fly.
+African trypanosomiasis (sleeping sickness) is an infectious disease caused by the protozoan parasite Trypanosoma brucei and is transmitted by the bite of the tsetse fly.
 The disease is endemic to sub-Saharan Africa; all cases that occur in the US are the result of travel to endemic regions.
 There are two forms of the disease with distinct geographical distributions and rates of clinical progression.
 West African sleeping sickness is caused by T. b. gambiense and progresses slowly, while East African sleeping sickness is caused by T. b. rhodesiense and progresses rapidly.
 Patients with either subtype of the disease initially present with a painful nodule or chancre at the site of the bite, followed by a hemolymphatic phase with fever and lymphadenopathy (stage I).
 Eventually, patients develop CNS symptoms (stage II), which are characterized by behavioral changes and a reversal of the sleep-wake cycle.
 If the disease is left untreated, patients will succumb to coma and die.
 The disease is diagnosed if the trypomastigote is found in chancre fluid, lymph node aspirates, or blood smears.
-The drug of choice for stage I T. b. gambiense infection is pentamidine, while suramin is the drug of choice for stage I T. b. rhodesiense.
-An eflornithine-nifurtimox combination is the drug of choice for stage II T. b. gambiense infection, while melarsoprol is the drug of choice for stage II T. b. rhodesiense.
+The drugs of choice for stage I T. b. gambiense infection are pentamidine and fexinidazole, while suramin is the drug of choice for stage I T. b. rhodesiense.
+An eflornithine-nifurtimox combination and fexinidazole monotherapy are the therapy of choice for stage II T. b. gambiense infection, while melarsoprol is the drug of choice for stage II T. b. rhodesiense.
 No vaccine or chemoprophylaxis for African trypanosomiasis is available.

 Epidemiological data refers to the US, unless otherwise specified.